Ezequiel Duran Player Props: Rangers vs. Angels

 Ezequiel Duran At The Plate

-- Duran has four doubles, three home runs and a walk while hitting .324.
+- Duran is batting .307 with four doubles, three home runs and a walk.

-- Duran is batting .400 with two homers during his last outings and is riding a six-game hitting streak.

-- Duran has picked up a hit in 15 of 23 games this year, with multiple hits six times.

-- Duran has an RBI in eight of 23 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 33.3% of his games this season, Duran has driven in at least one run.
+In five of those games (20.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.